IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_intake.rst

 Online Intake Over SMS
 ========================

 .. note:: The initial version of this was launched in May 2021 for eviction-related issues outside of Cook county.
-A Spanish version is coming soon.
+A Spanish version was launched May 20, 2021.
 A version for food stamps and unemployment, part of Smart Triage, is coming by June 30, 2021.

 .. toctree::
    :maxdepth: 1